BryceStevenWilley/BryceStevenWilley.github.io/_pages/1-about.md

 title: About
 front-page: true
 permalink: /about/
+headerImg:
-headerImg: /assets/headers/cool_in_NY.jpg
+  src: /assets/headers/cool_in_NY.jpg
+  narrow: /assets/headers/cool_in_NY-narrow.jpg
+  width: "538px"
+  height: "315px"
-headerImgAlt: A picture of Bryce, exploring NYC
+  alt: A picture of Bryce, exploring NYC
 ---

 I'm Bryce, a clinical fellow at the [Suffolk LIT Lab](https://suffolklitlab.org/), living in Boston, MA.